-There were 121 aviation occurrences reported in 2020 in respect of the aircraft registered in Sri Lanka and as well as foreign registered aircraft in their operations within the territory of Sri Lanka.
-Out of this 107 were into aircraft registered in Sri Lanka while the balance 14 involved in foreign registered aircraft occurring within the territory of Sri Lanka.
+There were Hundred and twenty-one (121) aviation occurrences reported in 2020 in respect of the aircraft registered in Sri Lanka and as well as foreign registered aircraft in their operations within the territory of Sri Lanka.
+Out of this Hundred and seven (107) were into aircraft registered in Sri Lanka while the balance 14 involved in foreign registered aircraft occurring within the territory of Sri Lanka.

-Out of the total occurrences, there were 35 Bird Strikes which accounted for the highest number of occurrences reported in one category.
-Amongst reported bird strikes 21 occurred at Bandaranaike International Airport, 3 were at Colombo International Airport and 2 were at Mattala Rajapaksa International Airport.
+Out of the total occurrences, thirty-five (35) bird strikes were reported, which accounted for the highest number of occurrences reported in one category.
+Amongst reported bird strikes twenty (21) occurred at the Bandaranaike International Airport, while three (03) were at Colombo International Airport and two others (02) were at the Mattala Rajapaksa International Airport.

-There were 25 number of System/component failure or malfunction related occurrences reported and out of this 22 reports were into aircraft registered in Sri Lanka.
+There were twenty-five (25) system/component failure or malfunction related occurrences reported during the year and out of this twenty two (22) were into aircraft registered in Sri Lanka.

-There were 19 of ATM/Communication related occurrences and majority of events were reported due to no contact with ATS units with the highest number reported was within Mumbai FIR.
+There were nineteen (19) ATM/ Communication related occurrences reported during the review period where majority of events were reported due to no contact with ATS units with the highest number being reported within Mumbai FIR.